 In c#, Copy Constructor is a parameterized constructor that contains a parameter of the same class type.
 The copy constructor in c# is useful whenever we want to initialize a new instance to the values of an existing instance.

-In simple words, we can say copy constructor is a constructor that copies the data of one object into another object.
-Generally, c# won’t provide a copy constructor for objects but we can implement ourselves based on our requirements.
+In simple words, we can say a copy constructor is a constructor that copies one object's data into another object.
+Generally, c# won’t provide a copy constructor for objects, but we can implement it ourselves based on our requirements.

-Following is the syntax of defining a copy constructor in c# programming language.
+Following is the syntax of defining a copy constructor in the c# programming language.

 class User